arrow-kt/arrow-website/content/docs/learn/design/suspend-io.md

 So simply to call a function 3 times, and combine the result into a `Triple` we had to use `flatMap` twice and `map`.
 What that means under the hood we'll discuss in the performance section but in terms of ergonomics this is not ideal.
-Especially not if we can compare it to the following `suspend` code.
+Especially not if we will compare it to the following `suspend` code.
-We can see that we can forget about `flatMap` and `map`, and construct the `Triple` and call `number()` three times directly in the constructor.
+We notice that we can forget about `flatMap` and `map`, and construct the `Triple` and call `number()` three times directly in the constructor.

 ```kotlin
 suspend fun number(): Int = 1